So, you have a history project for class 12 to complete. Well, let Duniakagyan come to your rescue.

 4. Akbarnama

 The Akbarnama is a well-illustrated Persian manuscript depicting the life and times of Akbar.
-In this biography, the author, Abu’l-Fazl ibn Mubarak, traces the roots of Mughal empire back to the Timur Dynasty while also detailing contemporary events.
-In three volumes, Akbarnama takes us through the religious, cultural, and socio-economic landscape during Akbar’s reign.
-Although Akbar ordered the creation of Akbarnama, it is an important source for medieval Indian history nonetheless.
+In this biography, the author, Abu’l-Fazl ibn Mubarak, traces the roots of the Mughal Empire back to the Timur Dynasty while also detailing contemporary events.

 Objectives: